Tracy Chapman: Career

-Chapman was commissioned by the American Conservatory Theater to compose music for its production of Athol Fugard's Blood Knot, a play on apartheid in South Africa, staged in early 2008.
-Atlantic Records released Chapman's eighth studio album, Our Bright Future (2008).
-The album earned Chapman a Grammy nomination for Best Contemporary Folk Album the following year.
+She was commissioned by the American Conservatory Theater to compose music for its production of Athol Fugard's Blood Knot, a play about apartheid in South Africa, staged in early 2008.
+Atlantic Records released her eighth studio album, Our Bright Future (2008).
+The album earned her a Grammy nomination for Best Contemporary Folk Album the following year.

-Chapman was appointed a member of the 2014 Sundance Film Festival U.S. Documentary jury.
-Chapman performed Ben E. King's "Stand By Me" on one of the final episodes of the Late Show with David Letterman in April 2015.
+She was appointed a member of the 2014 Sundance Film Festival U.S. Documentary jury.
+She performed Ben E. King's "Stand By Me" on one of the final episodes of the Late Show with David Letterman in April 2015.
 The performance became a viral hit and was the focus of various news articles including some by Billboard and The Huffington Post.

-On November 20, 2015, Chapman released Greatest Hits, consisting of 18 tracks including the live version of "Stand by Me", the album is Chapman's first global compilation release.
+On November 20, 2015, she released Greatest Hits, consisting of 18 tracks including the live version of "Stand by Me".
+The album is her first global compilation release.

-In October 2018, Chapman sued the rapper Nicki Minaj over copyright infringement, alleging that Minaj had sampled her song "Baby Can I Hold You" without permission.
+In October 2018, she sued the rapper Nicki Minaj over copyright infringement, alleging that Minaj had sampled her song "Baby Can I Hold You" without permission.
 Chapman stated that she had "repeatedly denied" permission for "Baby Can I Hold You" to be sampled.
 The lawsuit alleged that Minaj had engaged in copyright infringement (a) by creating the song "Sorry" and (b) by distributing it; she requested an injunction to prevent Minaj from releasing the song.
 According to the lawsuit, Chapman has a policy of declining all requests for permission to sample her songs.
-In September 2020, District Court Judge Virginia A. Phillips granted summary judgment in favor of Minaj on the first count of Chapman's complaint, stating that Minaj's experimentation with Chapman's song constituted fair use rather than copyright infringement.
+In September 2020, District Court Judge Virginia A. Phillips granted summary judgment in favor of Minaj on the first count of her complaint, stating that Minaj's experimentation with Chapman's song constituted fair use rather than copyright infringement.
 However, the judge ruled that the second count of the complaint should go to trial.
 In January 2021, the dispute was settled when Minaj paid Chapman $450,000.

-On the eve of the 2020 United States presidential election, Chapman performed "Talkin' 'bout a Revolution" on Late Night with Seth Meyers, encouraging people to vote.
+On the eve of the 2020 United States presidential election she performed "Talkin' 'bout a Revolution" on Late Night with Seth Meyers, encouraging people to vote.

+When Luke Combs' version of her song "Fast Car" hit number one on the Country Airplay chart in July 2023, Chapman became the first Black woman to score a country number one with a solo composition.
+At the 57th Annual Country Music Association Awards in November 2023, she became the first Black woman to ever take home a CMA Award, winning Song of the Year for "Fast Car", which also made her the first Black songwriter to win that award.
+During the 66th Grammy Awards on February 4, 2024, she joined Combs onstage to sing "Fast Car".